top of page

 This episode illustrates how fine tuning presents a major problem to the ordinary scientific method for explaining phenomena in our universe.
 Through an analogy from ethical systems, it demonstrates why a paradigm shift is needed to solve the mystery of the constants.

-Good idea Elie.
-About 15 years ago, I came across the discovery of fine tuning of the constants.
+Maybe this is a good time to discuss just how we ended up with the idea of writing a book and making this podcast.
+About 15 years ago (around 2008), we came across the discovery of fine tuning of the constants.
 Fine tuning refers to the fact that there are strange numbers seemingly built into the fabric of the universe.
 If they're even a little bit different, then nothing - not stars, not planets, not atoms, not life - nothing could exist at all - certainly not the way we know it.
-I started to recognize that this provided an incredible argument for an intelligent cause of the universe, far better than the design argument from biology.
+We started to recognize that this provided an incredible argument for an intelligent cause of the universe, far better than the design argument from biology.

 But we realized that since this argument involves physics, it would be really hard to convey to people in a simple and convincing way.
 While we discussed the argument with our friends, we pretty much left it at that.
 A few years later, we came across the multiverse.
 And that changed everything!

-Right.
 Scientists were putting out articles and videos explaining fine tuning, discussing how in their opinion, the only explanation - other than God, which they really didn't want to say - was a multiverse.
 That was the only other explanation for them, a seemingly untestable hypothesis of an infinite number of unobservable universes where everything possible happens.
 We realized that the best way to convince people that there really was a good argument for an intelligent fine tuner was to show them the multiverse.

-Right.
 If scientists are willing to change the scientific paradigm because of the problem of fine tuning, even a layman could see that there must be a major problem that motivated such a great shift in their approach.

 How the Reverse Causation Problem Shows that the Constants Cannot be Fundamental

-Sure, Elie.
 Science usually begins with some observation it seeks to explain.
 A successful scientific explanation shows how this phenomenon is a consequence of the laws of nature which caused that thing.
 In a sense, the goal of physics can be summarized as discovering the fundamental laws of nature which cause our universe to emerge as a consequence of these laws.

 Now, as strange as it sounds, fine tuning seems to indicate that it is not the laws which cause the universe, but just the opposite.
 It's the universe that causes the laws to have the form that they do.
 To appreciate this novel idea, we need to first recall physicists' realization that, as far as the laws of physics are concerned, the constants of nature could have taken on a wide range of possible values, and for some constants, any value whatsoever.
 This was the starting point of the mystery of the constants: what caused the constants to take on their seemingly arbitrary values?